 As the home of the skyscraper, Chicago has all types it architectural forms – from boxy steel and glass high-rises of the modern International Style to the lavish stone of Art Deco towers.
-One of my favorite art deco skyscrapers of Chicago, and perhaps one of the most unique, is the Carbide and Carbon building, now home to Hard Rock Hotel Chicago, among other businesses.
-In addition to housing one of Chicago’s best hotels on Michigan Avenue, the building is topped in real gold!
+One of my favorite art deco skyscrapers of Chicago, and perhaps one of the most unique, is the Carbide and Carbon Building.
+In addition to being one of the star attractions of our Architecture Walking Tour for Design Lovers, the building is topped in real gold!

 The Union Carbide and Carbon Corporation built this skyscraper on Michigan Avenue in 1929.
 Carbide and Carbon was a chemical company that had found a more economical way to produce ethylene gas.
 They were most known for their innovation of the dry-cell battery.
 Over its history, the company has held the brand name for both Everyready and Energizer batteries along with other well-known household products such as Glad bags and wraps and Prestone antifreeze.

 The company grew as they acquired related chemical producers, my favorite of which was the Bakelite Corporation.
 Bakelite made one of the first-ever synthetic plastic products used for toys, jewelry, telephones, radios and even electrical insulators.
 Many mid-century modern buildings took advantage of the product, such as the Farnsworth House.
 This iconic Mies van der Rohe buildings used Bakelite for some of its electrical panels.